Wonder and Joy: How to Wrap a Christmas Present That's Almost Too Pretty to Open

 Start with your choice of wrapping paper.
 During the holidays, there’s no shortage of colorful Christmas gift wrap.
 Red and green, blue and white, silver and gold - the selection is endless.

 As pretty as printed Christmas paper can be, you aren’t limited to Santas and snowflakes.
-Brown craft paper and white freezer paper work just as well and create a clean palette for a glamorous ribbon.
+Brown craft paper and white freezer paper work just as well.
+Plus, they create a clean background for a glamorous ribbon.

 Shimmery Christmas ribbon and a dramatic bow are the equivalent of icing on a cake.
 They elevate even a plain package to stunner status.